 Soo Peer, author of the nonfiction book The Essential Diversity Mindset: How to Cultivate a More Inclusive Culture and Environment (Red Wheel/Weiser, 2021), provided this review of former literary agent Mark Malatesta.
-Soo worked with Mark to improve her manuscript, platform, book proposal, and query letter, which resulted in an offer for literary agency representation from Peter Miller, a top literary agent.
+Soo worked with Mark to improve her manuscript, platform, book proposal, and query letter, which resulted in an offer for literary agency representation from Jeff Herman, a top literary agent.
 Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by Soo.

 Mark Malatesta Review by Soo Peer

 Jeff Herman offered me representation, and I signed a contract with Red Wheel/Weiser this afternoon!
 My husband and I just got back from celebrating in Mexico.
 The timing of the offer was perfect, the weirdest thing.
-We were leaving for Mexico one day after I got the contract.
+We were leaving for Mexico one day after I got the agent contract.
 Before we left, I spoke with my agent and signed the papers.

 I was on my way to Pilates when I parked my car and saw the email on my phone, saying he wanted to set up a call.
 It was an out of body experience.
 I was like, “This can’t be happening.”
 It was exciting but hard to believe.
 When I got home, I looked at the email again and asked my husband, “Does this mean he wants to represent me?
 I have no clue.”
 I was cautious and felt like the agent must have made a mistake since I’d gotten a lot of rejections.
 I tried to contain my excitement because I didn’t want to be disappointed.